deemp/flakes/manager/README.md

 # manager

-Manage `Haskell` projects with multiple `Main.hs` modules.
+Manage `Haskell` projects with multiple `Main.hs` files.

-Sometimes, one wants to experiment with `Haskell` in multiple unrelated files.
 When creating such files, one's tasks can be:

 - Make `Haskell Language Server` see all `Haskell` modules
 - Invent new names for `stack`'s build targets